gsdlab/ClaferChocoSoo/README.md

 All related projects are following the *simultaneous release model*.
 The branch `master` contains releases, whereas the branch `develop` contains code under development.
 When building the tools, the branches should match.
-Releases from branches 'master` are guaranteed to work well together.
+Releases from branches `master` are guaranteed to work well together.
 Development versions from branches `develop` should work well together but this might not always be the case.

 Need help?